So our story picks up in the void of time and space after a break-up. The time period in which you analyze everything that went wrong and why.

 I found a way through and on the other side of this fight, my faith feels much more like mine and much less like it’s trying to run away from me.
 I am secure in the fact that I am not a mistake, and I am not mistaken about who I am or who I was made to be.

 While I would never claim to know what it’s like to be gay, I think I have the tiniest understanding of how hard it would be to know who you are and try to find a place to belong in the traditional church.
 As referenced in Part I of this series, there are a lot of church websites that use the expression “come as you are,” but that doesn’t mean you can belong as you are.

 Because of our church break-up, our second church search was a lot different.
 We still pored over online profiles and we kept showing up for first dates, but we weren’t naïve daters anymore.
-We’d done the whole ‘get to know each other slowly’ thing with our first church and that didn’t work out so great for us.
+We’d done the whole ‘get to know each other slowly’ thing with church #4 and that didn’t work out so great for us.
 So we broke all the dating rules.
 We showed up, shook hands and then it went something like this:

 “Hi, my name is Mickey.
 Nice to meet you.
 Can gay people belong here?”

 “Hi, my name is Kristin.
 Nice to meet you.
 Let’s talk about 1 Timothy 2.”

 This was respectfully done with the up-front, matter-of-factness of people who knew what they were looking for and were ready to find “the one,” the church where we could bring our whole selves through the doors, a church where we could belong.